Saturday, 11 May 2024

 To effectively implement data-driven marketing strategies, airline marketers should:

-• Ensure data quality and consistency
+• Ensure data quality and consistency: Maintain high standards for data accuracy and reliability.

 The Future of Big Data and Marketing in the Airline Sector